3 Reasons Why Anger Is So Hard for You

 But anger is really hard for you.

 You either never feel it or when you feel it it’s explosive and overwhelming.
-Because anger really lives in our nervous system, our breath, and our body, it’s an especially hard one to think our way out of (and let’s be honest, you probably already tried that).
+Because anger really lives in your nervous system, your breath, and your body, it’s an especially hard one to think your way out of (and let’s be honest, you probably already tried that).

 This doesn’t mean you’re broken or bad.
 But there’s a few reasons why anger could be really hard for you.